-At times, if a student does not demonstrate the achievement of required benchmarks for progression to the next grade level, Island Pacific Academy might advise or mandate retention.
+If a student does not demonstrate the achievement of required benchmarks for progression to the next grade level, Island Pacific Academy may advise or mandate retention.
 This decision aims to enhance the student's likelihood of future success.
 Retention may sometimes apply to a specific subject rather than the entire grade level.
 Such decisions are made after thorough discussions involving parents and the school administration.